Schlampig/HanziGraph/README.md

 <br>

 ## Use Case
-  * [2021语言与智能技术竞赛(2021 Language and Intelligence Challenge, LIC2021)](http://lic2021.ccf.org.cn/): more complicated data augmentation plan based on dictionaries of this project is used for top 6 group (detailed group name is private now).
+  * [2021语言与智能技术竞赛(2021 Language and Intelligence Challenge, LIC2021)](http://lic2021.ccf.org.cn/): more complicated data augmentation plan based on dictionaries of this project is used for one winning team (team name is private now).

 <br>